rcl-ssl/docs/authorization/aad-application.md

 - to access Key Vault, DNS Zone and App Service in a user's Azure Subscription
 - to use the [RCL SSL AutoRenew](../autorenew/autorenew) Function app
+- to use the [RCL SSL DNS AutoRenew](../dnsautorenew/dnsautorenew.md) app

  This authorization will be granted through an **AAD Application**.